DeanDodds/milestoneprojectone/README.md

 I Deployed my project to Github pages using the following steps:

-1. I loggrd in to Github and found my [repositorys](https://github.com/DeanDodds/milestoneprojectone)
+1. I logged in to Github and located [repositorys](https://github.com/DeanDodds/milestoneprojectone)
 2. I then clicked on settings, this was located just about the green GitPod button.
-3. I scolled down through the setting menu and clicked on the pages section
+3. I scrolled down through the settings menu and clicked on the pages section
-4. from there, I  went to the source section and under the dropdown menu labeled none i selcted the new-main
+4. from there, I  went to the source section and under the dropdown menu labeled none I selcted the new-main
-5. i clicked save
+5. I clicked save
-6. after a feew minutes the site was live and the link to the published web site is generated [link](https://deandodds.github.io/milestoneprojectone/)
+6. after a few minutes the site was live and the link to the published website was generated [link](https://deandodds.github.io/milestoneprojectone/)

 ### Making a local clone <A id="clone"></a>

 You can clone a Github repository to your local computer by following these steps:

 1. On GitHub.com, navigate the repository page
-2. Above the list of files click on the Code dropdown menu
+2. above the list of files, click on the Code dropdown menu
 3. select the download zip file
 4. once the files have downloaded you can extract them form the zip file and run them on your local environment